-If you own a home, you’re likely going to need to buy homeowners insurance coverage.
+If you own a home, you’re likely going to need to buy home insurance coverage.
 But is it a requirement?
-You may end up needing to buy home insurance, but it’ll depend on your current situation.
+You may end up needing to buy homeowners policy, but it’ll depend on your current situation.
 Not all homeowners have to buy it if they don’t want to.

 Unlike car insurance, your state will not require you to have any homeowners coverage.
 But this doesn’t make you exempt from buying it.
 Financing a house will likely mean you’ll have no choice but to buy a policy.
 Your bank or lender will most likely require you to have it.
 This is because they also have a financial interest in your home.

-In this article, we’ll take a look at the situations that’ll require you to buy homeowners insurance.
-Some lenders might require you to have a certain type of homeowners coverage.
-This article will break down the types of coverages that lenders might require you to have.
+In this article, we’ll take a look at the situations where homeowners insurance is required.
+Some lenders might demand that you have a certain type of coverage, which we’ll spell out.
 We’ll also explain why buying insurance is the best course of action regardless of any requirements.

 Who Requires You to Have Homeowners Insurance

 Lenders may also require you to buy other types of coverage for your home.
 This includes flood and earthquake insurance.
 It all depends on the amount of risk that your area of residence poses.
-Keep in mind that floods and earthquakes aren’t part of home insurance.
+Keep in mind that floods and earthquakes aren’t part of a standard homeowners policy.

 Per the Insurance Information Institute (III), you might also have to get a policy if you buy a condo or co-op.
 This is because, when you buy a condo, you’re buying a stake in the entire building.
 The building owners or your bank lenders (if you have one) may require you to buy coverage.
 Typically, homeowners coverage for a condo only covers your specific unit and your belongings inside it.